Root Canal Treatment

 What is root canal treatment?

-Root canal treatment (also called endodontics) is needed when the blood or nerve supply of the tooth (known as the pulp) is infected through decay or injury which can cause root canal pain.
+Root canal treatment (also called endodontics) is needed when the blood or nerve supply of the tooth (known as the pulp) is infected through decay or injury which can cause pain.
 If left, the decay or injury will lead to an abscess which may result in the need for a tooth to be removed.
-Endodontics is the prevention of tooth loss.
-It is therefore essential that treatment is carried out quickly after diagnosis to avoid unnecessary, additional decay.
+Endodontic treatment may prevent tooth loss.

 Why is root canal treatment needed?